1/4

 Greetings from the Palm Beach County Chapter of the American Guild of Organists!

 Every year, we organize events that showcase instruments and music around the county, including guest artists, an annual recital performed by our members, organ crawls, and dinners.
-We also share events and newsletters with our neighboring Chapters in Fort Lauderdale and Miami, so there’s a wide variety of exciting possibilities for all of us.
+We also share events and newsletters with our neighboring Chapters in Fort Lauderdale, Miami, and the Treasure Coast, so there’s a wide variety of exciting possibilities for all of us.
 Take a look through this website to get to know us, to see which events are coming up soon, and for information on how to get connected.

 Stuart Forster, Dean & Webmaster